wguo-ai/CoP/readme.md

     <br>
     <p>We autoregressively generate rooster image patches following random order (above) and our <b style='color:#f59ec9'>collapse order</b> (below).
 The latter synthesizes prominent rooster features and reduces image uncertainty much more effectively.</p>
 </div>

+\*We have noticed that some Safari users can't view certain figures in the arxiv pdf.
+Here is <a href='./docs/CoP.pdf'>a compressed version of our paper</a> that works.
+We are working to update the arxiv files.

 ## Abstract